Markyjay/ashclash/README.md

 - Parents and Guardians:
      Another key demographic is parents and guardians who are interested in introducing their children to hurling from an early age.
 They seek safe and reliable equipment for their young players as they embark on their hurling journey, and they rely on AshClash to provide them with suitable gear and guidance.

-- Coaches and Clubs:
+- Coaches, Schools and Clubs:
-     Finally, we serve coaches and hurling clubs who are responsible for nurturing and developing players at various levels.
+     We aim to serve coaches, hurling clubs, and schools that are responsible for nurturing and developing players at various levels.
 They turn to AshClash for bulk purchases of equipment to outfit their teams, ensuring that players have access to the necessary gear to excel in training and competition.
-Our website also serves as a valuable resource for coaches, offering tips, tutorials, and community support to enhance their coaching endeavors.
+Our website also serves as a valuable resource for coaches and educators, offering tips, tutorials, and community support to enhance their coaching and teaching endeavors.

 ## User Goals